jaeyk/ethnic-media-911-shock/README.md

 ### Finding a leverage

 Before going into more details, let's talk a little bit about why the causal inference is tough.
-To assess the causal relationship between $X$ and $Y$, we should be able to observe subjects treated (think of users exposed to a certain kind of online advertisement) (Y treated) and the same subjects who are not treated (Y untreated) the same temporal point (t).
+To assess the causal relationship between X​ and Y, we should be able to observe subjects treated (think of users exposed to a certain kind of online advertisement) (Y treated) and the same subjects who are not treated (Y untreated) the same temporal point (t).
 Otherwise, we can't tell how the treatment, the online advertisement makes, a difference in the way the users interact with the product or the service advertised.
-According to [the Neyman-Rubin potential outcome model](https://en.wikipedia.org/wiki/Rubin_causal_model), the comparison between the real world and the counterfactual world is crucial to define as the average difference between $Y$ treated and $Y$ untreated.
+According to [the Neyman-Rubin potential outcome model](https://en.wikipedia.org/wiki/Rubin_causal_model), the comparison between the real world and the counterfactual world is crucial to define as the average difference between Y treated and Y untreated.
 However, we are not living in the world of a Sci-Fi fiction (e.g. Philip K. Dick's [*The Man in the High Castle*](https://en.wikipedia.org/wiki/The_Man_in_the_High_Castle_(TV_series))).
 These two observations can't exist simultaneously.
 Holland (1986) [called](http://www-stat.wharton.upenn.edu/~hwainer/Readings/Holland_Statistics%20and%20Causal%20Inference.pdf) this challenge as "the fundamental problem of causal inference."

 In experimental studies, randomly assigning treatment to one group but not the others (as used in A/B testing in the tech industry and randomized-controlled experiments in academia) solves this selection bias/confounding/endogeneity problem (again, different names but the same idea).
 It is because randomization, by definition, creates treatment and control groups only differ in their treatment status on average.
 This is not the case in observational studies.
 Observational studies are vulnerable because we don't know enough about the process under which some subjects receive the treatment and the others didn't ([Rubin and Imbens 2015](https://www.cambridge.org/core/books/causal-inference-for-statistics-social-and-biomedical-sciences/71126BE90C58F1A431FE9B2DD07938AB)).
 This missing data problem may cause bias how we assess the causal relationship between X and Y ([Ding and Li 2018](https://arxiv.org/abs/1712.06170v1)).